 How we create our homes and the spaces around them reflects our constantly evolving lifestyles, needs and social trends.

-Here we take a look at 5 ways of living that broke the mould:
+Here we take a look at 5 ways of living that broke the mould.

 Kinver Edge Rock Houses, Staffordshire

-Although it is difficult to know exactly when they were constructed, there is an Iron Age hillfort on the same ridge which dates back to at least 200BC, so this area has long been a centre of human activity.
+Although it is difficult to know exactly when they were constructed, there is an Iron Age hillfort on the same ridge which dates back to at least 200 BC, so this area has long been a centre of human activity.
 It is thought locally that the caves may have inspired J.R.R.
 Tolkien’s hobbit houses.

 A home away from home for residents of densely occupied cities, St Ann’s allotments still provide a much-loved resource for people living in Nottingham.

 The Barbican Estate, City of London

 The coarse concrete surfaces of three towers and thirteen terrace blocks were built between 1965 and 1976.
-Occupying a bomb ravaged site at the northern end of the City of London, raised pedestrian walkways around elevated gardens combine to make the Barbican Estate one of the most distinctive housing projects from the era of post-war reconstruction.
+Occupying a bomb-ravaged site at the northern end of the City of London, raised pedestrian walkways around elevated gardens combine to make the Barbican Estate one of the most distinctive housing projects from the era of post-war reconstruction.

 Grove Road Housing Scheme, Nottinghamshire

-Disabled activists Maggie and Ken Davis met in 1972 as outpatients at Stoke Mandeville Hospital – they formed a cooperative to buy land and commissioned a housing scheme that suited their needs.
-They moved into what was thus called Grove Road Housing Scheme in 1976, pioneering independent living for disabled people.
+Disabled activists Maggie and Ken Davis met in 1972 as outpatients at Stoke Mandeville Hospital and formed a cooperative to buy land and commissioned a housing scheme that suited their needs.
+They moved into what was thus called Grove Road Housing Scheme in 1976, a pioneering independent living for disabled people.

 Must Farm Bronze Age Roundhouses, Whittlesey

 This incredibly well-preserved Bronze Age settlement provides an extraordinary time capsule of everyday life 3,000 years ago.
 Unearthed by archaeologists in 2016, what were once timber roundhouses on stilts above the marshy land of the Fens had been destroyed in a fire, collapsing into the river and preserving its contents.

 Among the finds were finely woven textiles made from plant fibres, small cups, bowls and jars with past meals still inside.
-Archaeologists also found the earliest and largest complete Bronze Age wheel and exotic glass beads – hinting at sophisticated trade routes with the continent.
+Archaeologists also found the earliest and largest complete Bronze Age wheel and exotic glass beads, hinting at sophisticated trade routes with the continent.